5g-media/FaaS-VIM-Exercises/exercise1/README.md

 * Select Type NSD.
 * Copy/paste the contents of `hello_world_nsd.yaml`
 * Hit 'Validate'.
 Fix any errors.
-* Once validates successully hit 'Export to your computer'
+* Once validated successully hit 'Export to your computer'